Updated July 15, 2023

 What is Mortgage Bond?

 Typically, the lenders aggregate these mortgages and sell them to the investment banks who re-package the loans into securities and then again sell them to the interested investors.
 The monthly payments received by the investors include interest and principal payments made by the original borrower of the mortgage loan.

 Explanation of Mortgage Bond

-How does Mortgage Bond Work?
+How Does Mortgage Bond Work?

 Examples of Mortgage Bond

 Let us take a simple example to understand the concept of a mortgage bond.
 Let us assume that 20 people borrowed a loan of $25,000 each at 5% while offering their house as collateral to the bank.
-So, the total mortgage loans in the bank book will be of $500,000.
-Now, the bank can sell this pool of mortgage to an investment bank and use the proceeds from the sale to make some fresh loans.
+So, the total mortgage loans in the bank book will be $500,000.
+Now, the bank can sell this pool of mortgages to an investment bank and use the proceeds from the sale to make some fresh loans.

-How to Buy Mortgage Bond?
+How to Buy a Mortgage Bond?

 - These securities offer a higher return on investment as compared to treasury bonds.

-- In case of defaults, a mortgage bond is a better investment option than any other bond as the bondholder has the right to sell off the collateral to compensate for its loss.
+- In case of defaults, a mortgage bond is a better investment option than any other bond, as the bondholder has the right to sell off the collateral to compensate for its loss.

 - The holders of mortgage bonds are always exposed to the risk of prepayment of the underlying loan, wherein the regular payments come to a sudden premature end.
 It usually happens in a market witnessing declining interest rates.